peterszerzo/scaling-tricks-for-geo/README.md

 I think so.
 Writing code using these patterns allowed for a lot of organizational and semantic clarity, fewer bugs and more flexibility to implement new features.
 That said, there is a lot of personal preference in the way I approached structuring my mapping code, and I am eager to hear your thoughts on how to assign responsibilities and refactor components.
 If you have any, please feel free to write them out on [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues).

 Otherwise or until then, happy mapping!

+## Acknowledgements

+Many thanks for Tom McWright and Georgia Bullen for reviewing the content and clarity of this post.
+Since it is the very first one I publish, their encouragement went a long way!